ABIDEGEFE/DjangoPractice/ReadME.md

 ---

-## 📚 Lesson 5: How to Register and Delete Users

 This lesson demonstrates how to implement user registration and deletion using a React frontend and Django backend.
 It covers the request flow, data handling, and integration between both layers.